roberta-aiello-pm/project-management-portfolio/README.md

 ## Featured Project

-### Online Booking System Implementation
+### Sauce & Spoon Tablet Rollout – Academic Project

 Role: Project Manager
-Type: Google Project Management Capstone Project
+Program: Google Project Management Certificate
+Type: Academic Project (Capstone)
+Year: 2026

+This project was developed as part of the Google Project Management Certificate.
+It demonstrates my ability to create a complete Project Charter, define scope, manage budget, and align business goals with operational execution, and it demonstrates my business-oriented mindset and my ability to manage projects that directly support operational efficiency, revenue growth, and customer experience improvement.

 This project includes:

-* Project Charter
+* Project Charter Development
+* Scope Definition and Management
+* Budget Planning and Cost Awareness
 * Work Breakdown Structure
-* Risk Register
+* Risk Identification and Mitigation
-* Communication Plan
+* Stakeholeder Communication
+* Business-Oriented Project Planning
 * Project Timeline

-This project demonstrates my ability to manage projects from initiation to completion, applying structured methodologies and business-focused thinking.
+* Alignment of Project Goals with Organizational Strategy

+This portfolio reflects my readiness to contribute to real-world project environments as a Junior Project Manager.

 ## Professional Goal